 Depression Does Not Discriminate

-Carina was a CPA certified accountant, seemingly happily married, had a baby that most of her co-workers were not aware of her pregnancy until she was on maternity leave.
+Carina was a CPA-certified accountant, seemingly happily married, and had a baby that most of her co-workers were not aware of her pregnancy until she was on maternity leave.
 She seemed successful in her career and social life.
 She showed not a shred of sadness or negativity at work.

-For the rest of us, we dug into our memories of the last time we saw her and wondered if we could have made a difference if we were just a little more attentive.
+For the rest of us, we dug into our memories of the last time we saw her and wondered if we could have made a difference if we had been more attentive.
 Telling people that we are waiting for them at the end of the tunnel is setting a massive expectation that we are looking forward to seeing a happy and well person.
-That is sometimes a tall order to fulfil; and why depressed people feign a happy mood.
+That is sometimes a tall order to fulfill, and why depressed people feign a happy mood?